GaloisInc/ivorylang-org/pages/hardware/shoppinglist.md

 ## Battery and Charger

 The Parrot AR Drone comes with a battery and charger.
-You can use the included battery with the PX4IOAR by clipping the battery lead from the AR Drone motherboard and soldering the wires to the PX4IOAR.
+It is possible to use the included battery with the PX4IOAR by clipping the battery lead from the AR Drone motherboard and soldering the wires to the PX4IOAR.

 You can purchase extra AR Drone batteries [on Amazon][arbatt_store].

-You can use generic Radio Control Airplane style Lithium Polymer batteries and faster battery chargers.
+The suggested alternative is to use generic Radio Control Airplane style Lithium Polymer batteries and faster battery chargers.
 You will need also need to use a 'Deans Plug' battery connector on the PX4IOAR.
 If you'll be doing a lot of flying, this is the recommended solution.

 A LiPo battery charger [from Tower Hobbies][charger_store].